Beijing United Family Hospital: Western-style healthcare in China

-Their first inkling of an idea for a Western-style healthcare facility came to them in early 1992, but that only marked the start of a lengthy process that included complex negotiations over approvals for a foreign-invested hospital; design and completion of the building itself; hiring and training of staff; acquisition and installation of equipment; and myriad other details.
+They first thought about a Western-style healthcare facility in early 1992, beginning a lengthy process with complex negotiations over approvals for a foreign-invested hospital; design and completion of the building itself; hiring and training of staff; acquisition and installation of equipment; and myriad other details.

-No one had ever undertaken such a project before, and it was not until the end of 1997 that Beijing United Family Hospital and Clinics (BJU) opened its doors and treated its first patient.
-Constituted as a joint venture between Chindex and the China Academy of Medical Sciences, BJU was enthusiastically received as a long-awaited and badly needed alternative to the existing healthcare offerings in China.
+The first project of its kind, Beijing United Family Hospital and Clinics (BJU) opened its doors and treated its first patient at the end of 1997.
+Structured as a joint venture between Chindex and Chinese Academy of Medical Sciences, BJU was received well, as a long-awaited and badly needed alternative to the existing healthcare offerings in China.

-'It's a concept that we've proved can work in China and so we plan to bring this model to other Chinese cities,' says Lipson.
-Indeed, BJU has enjoyed impressive success, further extending its services to two satellite clinics in Beijing.
-With the opening of Shanghai United Family Hospital and Clinics in 2004, the city of Shanghai also gained access to the United Family Hospital's vision of international-standard healthcare in a uniquely warm, caring, and service-oriented environment.
-With demand growing—not only among expatriates but also among Chinese patients—plans are in the works for expansion into other major cities in China.
+BJU has enjoyed success and extended its services to two satellite clinics in Beijing.